 There are pros and cons to both options:

 Changing Edits – If you make an edit one day in Lightroom, and change your mind the next day, you can simply move the slider back.
 No pixels were harmed in the process.
-In Photoshop, on the other hand, you either have to start all over again from the original, or if the change isn’t too huge, you may be able to tweak the edited file, albeit with a lower quality result.
+In Photoshop, you either have to start all over again from the original, or if the change isn’t too huge, you may be able to tweak the edited file, albeit with a lower quality result.
 (Or if you were really sensible, you may have used layers in Photoshop, at the cost of a larger file.)
 Winner – Lightroom.

 Quality – Photoshop applies adjustments in the order you make them.
 If you lighten a photo and then darken some areas of it, you can’t pull back the detail you’ve lost in that earlier step (without layers, etc.).
 Lightroom has the advantage of working on the raw data and silently applies the edits in the optimum order when exporting, with a higher quality result.
 Winner – Lightroom.